StephanyPeralta/secrets_project/README.md

 # Secrets App

-This is an app where you can post your secrets anonymously, includes a Login and Register section with a Google API implementation.
+This is a Node.js project where you can post your secrets anonymously, includes a Login and Register section using Passport and Bcrypt implementation.

 ## Usage